borntofrappe/game-development/04 Super Mario Bros/Prep/Character 3/README.md

-Animate the character by looping through a series of sprites.
+# Character 3

 ## Spritesheet

-From _character.png_, the idea is to use the tenth and eleventh sprites in rapid succession.
-These allow to animate the character as it moves rightwards, but through the additional arguments of `love.graphics.draw` it's possible to flip the visual to also consider the opposite direction.
+From `character.png`, the idea is to use the tenth and eleventh sprites in rapid succession.
+The two sprites allow to animate the character as it moves rightwards, but through the additional arguments of `love.graphics.draw` it's possible to flip the visual to also consider the opposite direction.

-## Animation.lua
+## Animation

+The lecturer introduces `Animation.lua` as a small library to loop through a series of input frames.

-The library is created by the lecturer and it consists of a class with three methods:
+`Animation` is defined with three methods:

 - `init` initializes a series of variables to keep track of the passing of time.
 It also considers an input table, `def`, to detail the frames being looped through and the interval at which to change the individual frame

 - `update` considers `dt` to rapidly loop through the table of frames

-- `getCurrentFrame` works more as a utility function, to provide the frame currently in use
+- `getCurrentFrame` returns the current frame

 To use the library, you need to: